shahid-zain/Terraform-Ansible-task/README.md

 # Code to Deploy moodle app in remote instance
 ## files to create infra install moodle
-1.ansi_res.tf   -- this will push ansible.sh file in remote instance and execute it.
-2.ansible.sh    -- install apache2 and ansible
-3.instance.tf   -- create 2 instance in public and private subnet 4.keys.tf       -- create key
+1.ansi_res.tf   -- this will push ansible.sh file in remote instance and execute it. \n 2.ansible.sh    -- install apache2 and ansible \n 3.instance.tf   -- create 2 instance in public and private subnet 4.keys.tf       -- create key
 5.moodle.conf   -- configure moodle application